-This course explores theoretical developments in the analysis of economic growth and introduces current debates on evidence and policy relevant to the growth performance of both developed and developing economies.
-The course is structured around a series of key papers from journals.
-The theoretical material is reinforced by tutorial exercises that require students to understand and interpret the mathematics and economics of the growth models.
+This course explores theoretical developments in the analysis of economic growth and introduces current debates on evidence and policy-relevant to the growth performance of both developed and developing economies.
+The course is structured around a series of key papers from journals, lecture material and a relevant coursebook.
+The theoretical material is reinforced by tutorial exercises and assignments that require students to understand and interpret the mathematics and economics of the growth models.

 Upon successful completion, students will have the knowledge and skills to:

-- understand how growth models have developed and changed over time;
+- demonstrate an understanding of how growth models have changed over time

 - Final Exam (60) [LO null]